TPIsoftware-digirunner/digirunner/README.md

 # export DIGI_DOMAIN="my-digirunner.domain.com"

-gcloud compute addresses create dgr-ingress --global --ip-version=IPV4
+gcloud compute addresses create dgr-ingress --global --ip-version=IPV4 gcloud compute addresses describe dgr-ingress --global | grep 'address:'
 ```
+ - After creating an `IP address`, you need to bind your domain and IP address with your `domain registrar` yourself.
 ### 3. Install the Application resource definition

 An Application resource is a collection of individual Kubernetes components, such as Services, Deployments, and so on, that you can manage as a group.